cuwolf-de/pdfHExt/README.md

     side of each page, so you have enough space on the right to annotate each page with your desired hand writing program like Xournal, Xournal++, GoodNotes, etc.

+#### Dependencies:
+This program uses the following python libraries:
+  - sys  (should be installed with python per default)
+  - os   (should be installed with python per default)
+  - pdfrw  (use 'pip install pdfrw' to install this library)